HildoBijl/stepwise/packages/exercise-grading/README.md

 A setting for a specific key takes precedence over a setting for its input type.
 When neither is present, the comparison for that type receives `undefined` and applies its defaults.

-The available options depend on the value type.
-For example, integers use the number-equality options from `@step-wise/js-utils`, while physical quantities use the equality options from `@step-wise/physics-core`.
+The available options depend on the selected equality adapter.
+Integers use the number-equality options from `@step-wise/js-utils`; domain-owned adapters define and validate their own options.

 ## Custom comparison functions